 ceremonial masks

-For these Ceremonial masks (they’re sculptures that hang on the wall) built during the pandemic, I turned to fiction.
-The centuries-old characters of Shakespeare seemed to sum up the characters of our modern world - the good, the villainous, the tragic, the bereaved, the hopeful...
+For these Ceremonial mask sculptures (that hang on the wall), I turned to fiction.
+The iconic characters of Shakespeare summed up those of our modern world - the good, the villainous, the tragic, the bereaved, the hopeful...

-One of the masks - my red and black Lady Macbeth “Upend” (seen above) portrays a fearsome facade with her heavy grey-beaded eyelashes, and a crown built of text.
-But I’ve drawn a face in angst on her forehead as if speaking to the guilt-ridden character within.
-I was thinking of her portrayal in Kurusawa’s film “Throne of Blood” when her character obsessively/unceasingly washed her hands to rid them of the blood only she could see.
+My red Lady Macbeth “Upend” portrays a fearsome facade with her heavy grey-beaded eyelashes, and a crown built of text.
+I’ve drawn a face in angst on her forehead as if speaking to the guilt-ridden character within.
+I was thinking of her portrayal in Kurusawa’s film “Throne of Blood” (thus the red ) when her character obsessively/unceasingly washed her hands to rid them of the blood only she could see.

 UPEND (Lady Macbeth); 31” x 20” x 5”; Silk, cotton, tulle, drawing on paper, hematite glass beads, wire;